-The algorithm described in \cite{FittingOfCircularArcsWithO1Complexity} has an advantage for finding the global optimum, while the algorithm described in this paper can go to the local optimum.
+The algorithm described in \cite{FittingOfCircularArcsWithO1Complexity} has the advantage of finding the global optimum, while the algorithm described in this paper can find the local optimum.
 This is likely to happen when the arc is close to the line.
 Otherwise, the results are identical.

 The advantage of the approach described in this paper is the ability to reduce the amount of calculation by approximating the solution.

 I have implemented both approaches. \href{https://software.intel.com/en-us/intel-mkl}{Intel Math Kernel Library $11.2$} was used to solve the nonsymmetric eigenvector problem in \cite{FittingOfCircularArcsWithO1Complexity}.
 The approach described in this paper is several times faster.
 However, it is difficult to make a fair comparison due to the different ways of implementing and optimizing the code.
 When speed is not a concern, the approach described in \cite{FittingOfCircularArcsWithO1Complexity} is preferred.